 Thinking about refinancing your home loan?
-If you’ve been through the process before you’ll know what to expect, but if you’ve never refinanced a home loan, you’ve probably got many questions that you need answering.
-Questions such as "What is home loan refinancing?", "How do I refinance my home loan?", and "What is the cost of refinancing?".
+If you’ve been through the process before, you’ll know what to expect.
+However, if you have never refinanced a home loan, you’ve probably got many questions that you need answering such as “What are home loan interest rates?”, “Which home loans are best?”, or “How can I compare home loans?”

-In this article we’ve highlighted some important things to consider when you decide to refinance and addressed some of the common questions we hear from homeowners.
+We’ve highlighted some of the important things to consider when you decide to refinance and addressed some of the common questions homeowners have.

 Getting a good deal

-Securing a lower home loan interest rate is often the main reason people want to refinance their home loan, but it’s important to remember that the best deal for you, is the one that suits your personal circumstances and your goals.
+Securing a lower home loan interest rate is often the main reason people want to refinance a home loan, but it’s important to remember that the best deal for you is the one that suits your personal circumstances and goals.
+You should look beyond the interest rate when you compare home loans — using tools such as a home loan repayment calculator can help you estimate your repayments over time and assess the impact of different terms.

-• any fees that could make the overall cost of the loan higher,
+- any fees that could make the overall cost of the loan higher (including a loan establishment fee)

-• whether you want an offset account or redraw facility, and
+- whether you want an offset account or redraw facility

 There’s no point getting the lowest rate if it doesn’t help you to meet your financial goals in the future.